“The only man who never makes a mistake is the man who never does anything.”

 You’ve paid for the full version of PhotoShop – why pay a professional designer hundreds or thousands of dollars to create a cover when you can whip one up yourself?

-As we’ve outlined again and again, a modern day book cover is so much more than the simple dust jackets of old.
+As we’ve outlined more than once, a modern day book cover is so much more than the simple dust jackets of old.
 It’s your book’s first impression to a potential reader and will decide the success of your book more than any other factor, because people judge books by their covers.

 Solution: Hire a professional.
 It’s an investment that can pay incredible dividends.